 I'm planning to transfer to UW to major in Linguistics.
 What courses should I be taking now so that I can declare the major when I get to UW?

-The transfer planning worksheet for Linguistics outlines the admissions requirements for our major and also provides information about general education requirements in the College of Arts and Sciences at UW.
+The transfer planning worksheet for Linguistics (once you click on the link, scroll down to "Linguistics") outlines the admissions requirements for our major and also provides information about general education requirements in the College of Arts and Sciences at UW.

 I'm not a current UW student, but I'd like to take some Linguistics courses.
 Is that possible?

 Yes.
 Registration for UW courses is not restricted to UW students during summer quarter.
 See UW Summer-Only Registration for more information.

 What is the difference between General Linguistics and Romance Linguistics?